Skip to main content

 • queryReference: the query reference, or null.

 • loadQuery: a callback that, when executed, will load a query, which will be accessible as queryReference.
 If a previous query was loaded, it will dispose of it.
-It will throw an error if called during React's render phase.
+It should not be called during React's render phase.

 • Parameters